 They think, “oh, it’s okay to give up a little of my freedoms to feel safe.”
 They look at each element of their lives and their societal interaction, awaiting the mandate instructing them to give something up, then allowing them to do it again, a little at a time.
 Doing what they are told relieves them of their free-will.

 So, which comes first, action, or commitment?

 In order to have an effective outcome, the commitment must come first, otherwise, the action you take will be weak.
 Most people learn the lesson of either never giving up or giving in when they get a diagnosis from their doctor who tells them if they don’t stop smoking, they will die.
 It’s the reality shock of hearing that if you don’t change your ways something drastic will happen.
 Finally committed, they give smoking up.

 People need to learn when to say yes, and when to say no, or no more.
 The problem is, when confronted with a fear-based decision, people say yes, a little at a time when they don’t mean it.
 The little yeses and compliances along the way eat away at their life, creating a life of one compromise after another.

 It’s important that you learn to say no, or no more, this way it never gets to the point where you lose something valuable little by little.
 It’s a choice, you either never give up or you continually give in.
 Giving in will destroy you.

 Since most people will die having lived a fear-based life, you need to examine where the fear lives in your life.
 Are you making decisions from fear?
 Are you allowing fear to take things from you that you love?
-If you don’t get control over your decisions by using the right research to make decisions from, you will never live out your desired destiny.
+If you don’t get control over your decisions by doing the right research to make decisions from, you will never live out your desired destiny.